zhenfeizhang/beautiful-jekyll/material/aboutme.md

 of quantum-safe cryptography for various standards bodies.

-You may find a CV [here](../cv/output/cv.pdf), last update Aug, 2019.
+You may find a CV [here](../cv/output/cv.pdf), last update Jan 2020.